KillerDucks/WebXO/README.md

 ```

 ## Docker (via Docker Hub)
-This method is highly recommended and is therefore the prefered way of using the server.
+This method is highly recommended and is therefore the preferred way of using the server.

 To get the server up and running run the following commands.